H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike.md

   - Use the same sessions
   - Share hosts, captured data, and downloaded files
   - Communicate through a shared event log.

+### The Cobalt Strike client may connect to multiple team servers.
+Go to Cobalt Strike -> New Connection to initiate a new connection.
+When connected to multiple servers, a switchbar will show up at the bottom of your Cobalt Strike window.

+### This switchbar allows you to switch between active Cobalt Strike server instances.
+Each server has its own button.
+Right-click a button and select Rename to make the button’s text reflect the role of the server during your engagement.
+The server button will display the active button in bold text and color based on color preference found in Cobalt Strike -> Preferences -> TeamServers to better indicate which button is active.
+This button name will also identify the server in the Cobalt Strike Activity Report.

+### When connected to multiple servers, Cobalt Strike aggregates listeners from all of the servers it’s connected to.
+This aggregation allows you to send a phishing email from one server that references a malicious website hosted on another server.
+At the end of your engagement, Cobalt Strike’s reporting feature will query all of the servers you’re connected to and merge the data to tell one story.

+## Reconnecting the Client